zachmccabe/zachmccabe.github.io/tools.md

 [FX]: http://www.nextapp.com/fx/

-For the nitty gritty on the tools I use in my digital publishing workflow, you can read this boring [colophon] from my field guide.
+For the nitty gritty on the tools I use in my digital publishing workflow, you can read this [colophon] from my field guide.

 [colophon]: https://www.zachmccabe.com/beijing/how_the_book_got_made.html